- Practice Areas

 Since divorce is such a stressful process, it may be tempting to express how you feel or complain about your ex-spouse on social media, especially in the heat of the moment.
 Although social media keeps us connected to loved ones, some of your online friends may not be individuals you can trust with your personal issues.

 There is a belief that modifying privacy settings to be the most secure or sending private messages to trusted family and friends means that no one else will ever see your content.
 That’s a possibility, but don’t count on it.
 Even when you have taken every precaution, social media posts have their way of surfacing.
 It only takes one mutual friend or a fake profile to leak information to your ex-spouse.
 If it becomes an issue in court, you may be required to provide the entirety of your social media history and all private messages to the other side during discovery.

 Taking a break from social media or limiting activity as much as possible is the best option until the divorce is over.
 It may be hard for some people to completely quit, but it’s not worth the impact it can have on your case.

-To better understand the issues social media can cause or exacerbate in your divorce case, speak to a Spokane, WA divorce lawyer.
+To better understand the issues social media can cause or exacerbate in your divorce case, speak to a Spokane divorce & social networking lawyer.
 We can help you understand what can happen and work with you to obtain the outcome you desire.
 Request a free consultation online or by calling (509) 327-0777 today.